RzeroCode/CareerPath/README.md

 ![Image of Queries](https://raw.githubusercontent.com/RzeroCode/CareerPath/main/images/queries.png)

-Below you can see the output screen of an example query: *"I want to study computer science at Koc University which career related skills will I gain from it and which work profession in which company I will likely end up forking for?"*:
+Below you can see the output screen of an example query: *"I want to study computer science at Koc University, which career related skills will I gain from it and which work profession in which company I will likely end up working for?"*:
 ![Image of Output Screen](https://raw.githubusercontent.com/RzeroCode/CareerPath/main/images/output_screen.png)

 **As you can see in the image some skills have marks on them, indicating they are currently trending skills according to the algorithm.**

-*A 25 page lengthy scientific report will be provided if asked, it includes how the scoring algorithm works, how is data collected, formatted and background of the project.*
+*A 25 page lengthy scientific report will be provided if asked, it includes how the scoring algorithm works, how the data is collected and formatted.
+You can also learn about background of the project*

 ## Installation
 * Python 3 must be installed to the device, please refer to the [Python Downloads Website](https://www.python.org/downloads/).
 * Django must be installed on the device, you can install it using `pip install Django` alternatively, refer to the [Django Offical Website](https://www.djangoproject.com/).
 * Postgresql must be installed, refer to the [Postgresql Offical Website](https://www.postgresql.org/) for both installation and setup a database instance.
-* A database called *careerpathdb* must be created and given sql file called *companyInsert.sql* must be run on the database, this way collected data will be automatically inserted to the db.
+* A database called *careerpathdb* must be created and given SQL file called *companyInsert.sql* must be run on this database, this way collected data will be automatically inserted to the db.
 * Lastly you can run the software on a local test instance using `python manage.py runserver` command in the base directory.